 In 2018, we launched our inaugural Liberty Specialty Markets Art Award programme, adding an exciting dimension to our current CSR programme.
 The project supports emerging artists in their transition between art school and the commercial art world.

 Artists taking part in the Art Award programme are paid to display their work in our London office at 20 Fenchurch Street.
-Since its launch, the Art Award has supported 27 artists from around the UK.
-Our cycle for 2020 - 2022 will be exhibiting for an extra year.
+Since its launch, the Art Award has supported 37 artists from around the UK.

 All works are available to purchase via an online action.

 We have an Expert Panel who review all pieces and award a prize of £3000 to the winner.
 We also have a global staff vote winner who is awarded £2000.
 In 222, 421 employees voted from all over the world for their favourite piece as part of the staff vote.